 Under the Saskatchewan Employment Act’s Employment Standards Regulations, layoff is a temporary interruption by the employer of the services of an employee for a period exceeding 6 consecutive work days.

-Employers must provide written notice or pay in lieu to employees in the case of a layoff; notice periods are associated with length of service.
-The following notice requirements apply:
+Under normal, non-emergency circumstances, employers must provide written notice or pay in lieu to employees in the case of a layoff; notice periods are associated with length of service.
+The following notice requirements would apply:

 - 1 week for employees with more than 13 consecutive weeks but less than 1 year of service;

 - 2 weeks for employees with 1 to 3 years of employment;